3.7 million children live in poverty in the UK, one of the worst rates in the industrialised world.

-Try our calculator that allows you to get an idea of what the poverty line looks like for a given family type in any year from 2000 to the present.
+Try our calculator to get an idea of what the poverty line looks like for a given family type in any year from 2000 to the present.

 Our policy team works to lobby and influence decision makers, so that disadvantaged families are supported and enabled and have the access to services they need to escape poverty and give their children the best start in life.